-- Broken, Chipped, or Cracked Tooth: Rinse your mouth with warm water, apply a cold compress to your face until you see the dentist.
-Keep missing tooth and tooth pieces in a wet towel and bring them to the dentist appointment.
+- Broken, chipped, or cracked tooth: Rinse your mouth with warm water, and apply a cold compress to your face until you see the dentist.
+Keep missing tooth and tooth pieces in a wet towel and bring them to the dental appointment.

 - Wearing a mouthguard when participating in sports or high-impact activities.

 - Never use your teeth to cut or open bottles and packages.

 - Avoid chewing ice, popcorn kernels, and hard candy.